natefusion/python-sift/assignment 4.typ

 The code is found in `sift.py`.
 I left some comments.
 Some are quotes from @sift.
 Others reference a particular line from a reference SIFT implementation @sift_impl usually when I copied some constant that I didn't know how else to derive.

 = Discussion
+This was not easy to implement.
+The paper is very hard to read and is either missing lots of important information or is so terse I miss them.
+I found a reference SIFT implementation @sift_impl that I used very heavily when writing this code.
+There probably bugs in this implementation, but it seems to work.
+Rotating the image results in nearly the same output.
+The scaled up image resulted in more key points but are clustered around the same spots as in the original.
+The key point orientation also seems to be working.
+The directions of all the vectors are in the same spots relative to the object in all three image variations.

 = Conclusion
+The SIFT algorithm implemented in Python was able to successfully compute image features that are scale and rotation invariant.
+I learned how to implement most of the SIFT algorithm, including finding the scale space extrema, performing key point localization, and orientation assignment.
+This involved reading through the SIFT paper @sift and a reference implementation @sift_impl.
+I demonstrated that the algorithm was working by displaying the key points on an image, a scaled image, and a rotated image.

 #bibliography("refs.bib")